influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 ## Authentication

-The InfluxDB API and the [`influx` CLI](/enterprise_influxdb/v1.9/tools/influx-cli/), which connects to the database using the API, include built-in authentication based on user credentials.
-When you enable authentication,
-InfluxDB Enterprise only executes HTTP requests that are sent with valid credentials.
+Enable authentication in InfluxDB Enterprise to only allow requests that are sent with valid credentials to execute.

 {{% note %}}
+#### Plugins not authenticated
 Authentication only occurs at the HTTP request scope.
 Plugins do not currently have the ability to authenticate requests and service endpoints (for example, Graphite, collectd, etc.) are not authenticated.
 {{% /note %}}

 {{% note %}}
+#### Authentication recommended on public endpoints
 If InfluxDB Enterprise is being deployed on a publicly accessible endpoint, we **strongly recommend** enabling authentication.
 Otherwise, data and potentially destructive commands will be publicly available to any unauthenticated user.